siddswork/gradle/5_example/README.md

  4 actionable tasks: 4 executed
 ```
  ## Notes:
+ ### Parallelizing the build
- ### Here we are using the --parallel option, this should ideally make the tasks run in paralle based on dependencydefined.
+ Here we are using the --parallel option, this should make the tasks run in paralle based on defined dependency.
 Parallel project compilation should reduce the total time taken to build the application.
 Without this gradle will always execute each task in sequence.

  ### How to run the code
  To run the code, you need to compile the code using above mentioned method and then build the run envoronment.
 Note that run environment is not in git repository.
 One can follow below steps: